- Home

 Invoicing:

 You will receive an email for each elevator to your owned/managed building contact on record approximately 30 days before the Certificate of Operation for your elevator(s) expires.
-Should the five-year Witnessed Safety Test be required, you will receive an invoice for the year it is due to be performed.
+Should the 5-Year Witnessed Safety Test be required, you will receive an invoice for the year it is due to be performed.

 Payment: